vishwaravi/study-assistant/README.md

 DB_PASSWORD="<DB_PASSWORD>"
 JWT_SECRET="<JWT_SECRET>"
 CORS_ORIGIN="<CORS_ORIGIN>"
-#note : if you are using other DB change it accordingly.
 ```
+>note : if you are using other DB change it accordingly.
+if you are using MySQL add a Mysql Dialect

 Create a `.env` file in the frontend project: